 Throughout Year 12 and 13 students are taught in mixed classes based on the options they chose.

-In A Level Maths the course is split into two thirds Pure Mathematics with the remaining third being split equally between Mechanics and Statistics.
-The overarching themes of Pure Mathematics; algebra, calculus, polynomials, trigonometry, graphs, vectors, circles, and some areas of number such as surds, all lend themselves in some way to helping students’ understanding of the applied areas of the course.
-Within these applied areas students focus on; constant and variable acceleration, kinematics, moments and pulleys within Mechanics, whilst the Statistics focus is on analysing and displaying data, which is an extension from Key Stages Three and Four, distributions including binomial and normal, probability, and hypothesis testing.
+The A Level Maths the course is split into two thirds Pure Maths third being split equally between Mechanics and Statistics.
+The overarching themes of Pure Maths; algebra, calculus, polynomials, trigonometry, graphs, vectors, circles, and some areas of number such as surds, all lend themselves in some way to helping students’ understanding of the applied areas of the course.
+Within these applied areas students focus on; constant and variable acceleration, kinematics, moments and pulleys within Mechanics; the Statistics focus is on analysing and displaying data, which is an extension from Key Stages 3 and 4, and distributions including binomial and normal, probability, and hypothesis testing.

-In Further Maths there is an equal split between the Pure Mathematics, known as Core Pure Mathematics, and the applied content.
-The applied content has an element of choice to it in that the department chooses which particular modules will be studied.
-At Beauchamps we choose to study Further Statistics, developing on the statistical knowledge from A Level Mathematics, and Decision Mathematics, a new concept to students focusing on algorithms.
+In Further Maths there is an equal split between the Pure Maths, known as Core Pure Maths, and the applied content.
+The applied content has an element of choice and at Beauchamps High School we choose to study Further Statistics, developing on the statistical knowledge from A Level Maths, and Decision Maths, a new concept to students which focuses on algorithms.

-As well as the challenging nature of the course, higher attaining students are given the opportunity to again take part in the UKMT Senior Maths Challenge, as well as where possible taking part in external student events ran by organisations such as the Advanced Maths Support Programme (AMSP).
+Higher attaining students are given the opportunity to take part in the UKMT Senior Maths Challenge, whilst taking part in external student events run by organisations such as the Advanced Maths Support Programme (AMSP).

-The Key Stage 5 Leader oversees intervention for Year 12 & 13, and the focus is a mixture of two criteria.
-Firstly it is done through identifying which topics require more practice for a significant number of student, and secondly targeting those students who may be struggling to access the challenging content or not quite making the progress they could be making.
+The Key Stage 5 Leader oversees intervention for Year 12 & 13, and the focus is determined by two criteria.
+Firstly it is done through identifying which topics require more practice for a significant number of students, and secondly targeting those students who may be struggling to access the challenging content or not quite making the progress they could be making.

 In Year 9 students are offered the chance to take a taster into a GCSE Statistics qualification.
 The GCSE Statistics course covers a wide range of topics such as representing and processing data, correlation, sampling, probability and distribution, all of which develop students’ mathematical understanding into an applied statistical context.
-For those students who wish to continue studying Maths beyond Key Stage 4, particularly into A Level Maths, this course gives them a great insight as to what will be studied and indeed why Statistics is such an important area of the subject.
+For students who wish to study Maths beyond Key Stage 4, this course provides an insight into what will be studied and indeed why Statistics is such an important area of the subject.

 The GCSE Statistics students from Year 9 continue their studies in Year 10 with a view to completing the course at the end of the academic year.
-The high level analysis completed in this course benefits not only into A Level as previously mentioned, but also in developing their skills and understanding to complete their GCSE in Mathematics in Year 11.
+The high level analysis completed in this course benefits not only into A Level, but also in developing their skills and understanding for the GCSE Maths course.

 The intervention provision in this area is overseen by the Statistics Coordinator, focusing on ensuring students are making appropriate progress in the subject.